Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 Condition 2 is satisfied in step 3 as it creates a cycle graph which is connected.

 For condition 3, it doesn't work.
-For example, if $k=9$, and we've done 13 iterations, we can see that $deg(4) = 6,\, deg(8) = 4$.
+For example, if $n=9$, and we've done 13 iterations, we can see that $deg(4) = 6,\, deg(8) = 4$.
 The 2 nodes have differing degrees.

 However, the difference between the maximum and the minimum degree is always bounded by 2.
-This is because, at any $n$ iterations of our algorithm, we can only create 2 new edges for every node.
-So we'll modify condition 4 to be: The difference between the maximum degree and the minimum degree of the nodes should be at most 2.
+This is because, every $n$ iterations of our algorithm, we can only create 2 new edges for every node.
+After we reach these $n$ iterations, we'll have passed all the other nodes, allowing them to catch up in terms of edges created.

+Therefore, we'll modify condition 4 to be: The difference between the maximum degree and the minimum degree of the nodes should be at most 2.

 One thing to note is that after $\frac{n(n-1)}{2} - n$ iterations we arrive at the complete graph.
 Therefore, we need to add a condition in step 5 to check if there are no more edges to add, if so, then we terminate and return.